TransLink Tomorrow

 2020 Our Region’s Recovery

-As BC's economy re-starts and we begin to recover from the impacts of the COVID-19 pandemic, we need to provide safe and reliable transit solutions for our staff and customers as they return to work, to school, and to moving around the region.
-Through the third Open Call for Innovation, we asked for ideas on how to improve health, safety, and public trust as we welcome customers back to the public transit system in the context of COVID-19.
-TransLink evaluated 89 submissions and announced its partnership with Transit app to provide bus capacity predictions for its users, and with FHOSS North America, to deploy illuminated signs in select vehicles of BCRTC with the aims of increasing safety and risk awareness of its employees.
+As BC's economy re-started and we began to recover from the impacts of the COVID-19 pandemic, we needed to provide safe and reliable transit solutions for our staff and customers as they returned to work, to school, and to moving around the region.
+This Open Call for Innovation, we asked for ideas on how to improve health, safety, and public trust as we welcome customers back to the public transit system in the context of COVID-19.
+TransLink evaluated 89 submissions and announced its partnership with the Transit app to provide bus capacity predictions for its users, and with FHOSS North America, to deploy illuminated signs in select vehicles of BCRTC with the aim of increasing safety and risk awareness among employees.

 2019 Customer Services and Amenities